Basic knowledge of Treasure Data.

 Port: The connection port on the remote FTP SFTP instance, the default is 22.

 User: The user name used to connect to the remote FTP instance.

 Authentication mode: The way you choose to authenticate with your SFTP server.

 Secret key file: Required if 'public / private key pair' is selected from `Authentication Mode`.
-(Both ed25519 and ecdsa key type is supported.)
+(The key type ed25519 is not supported but the ecdsa key type is supported.)

 Passphrase for secret key file: (Optional) If required, provide a passphrase for the provided secret file.